Art-Sells/Arells/Build-Notes.md

 #### Other Checks...
 - *clear Browsing/Cache Data before checking*
-- Connect Wallet Mobile functionalities
+- Connect Wallet Mobile functionalities links to App Store Link, if app is downloaded, links to App

 #### After Testing and Before Launch:
+- Set Up environment variables in Arells.com Amplify and prepare to push code to main for storeAsset
 - Delete .Secret and store .Env in a cold area
 - Make "ArellsStore" Code Private.
 - Delete all YouTube branched links
-##### Send 5 day week notifications
+##### Send 5 day week notifications (5 more days)
-- inform on which wallet to download and which network to connect to, to prepare...
-December 17th (Pacific Standard Time)
+- Hello, we are less than 5 days away from launch and I'm happy to announce that Arells 1.0 is complete and ready to launch December 17th (Pacific Standard Time).
+In order to prepare for launch day, inform on which wallet to download and which network to connect to, to prepare...
-- - Arells is the marketplace and your store is your digital store meaning (just like Grocery and Convenience stores), to create, list, and sell your art digitally, it also has to go through the same process as creating, listing and selling and delivering items in the real-world.

 On Arells, this will be the selling/buying process: